Skip to main content Link Search Menu Expand Document (external link)

 • mAnimFPS is the animation “frames per second”.
 It defaults to 10, which is what we want for this lab

-Now you must implement AnimatedSprite::Update.
-The basic idea is:
+The basic idea for HandleUpdate is:

-3. Call SetTexture (which is inherited from SpriteComponent), passing in the correct texture based on the mAnimName and mAnimTimer
+2. Call SetTexture (which is inherited from SpriteComponent), passing in the correct texture based on the mAnimName and mAnimTimer

 AnimatedSprite Unit Tests